markhuang1212/COMP3111-on-vscode/README.md

 **This repository aims to be a reference for myself and those who like to use VSCode's devcontainer (aka Docker) to develop for the course's Labs and Project.**
 If you don't know either of them, this repo is possibly not for you.

-Feel free to post PRs or Issuse.
+Feel free to post PRs or Issues.

 ## Brief Introduction